kexiZeroing/kexiZeroing.github.io/src/blog/server-sent-events-with-examples.md

 const decoder = new TextDecoder();
 const decoded = decoder.decode(encoded);
 console.log(decoded); // 'hello'

+// Note: `encrypted` here is raw binary data in ArrayBuffer format Array.from(new Uint8Array(encrypted)); // for database storage new Uint8Array(user.api.encryptedKey); // when retrieving from database
 ```

 **How OpenAI uses SSE to stream the results back to the client?**